GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

         authorization_redirect_uri = http://localhost:5000/auth/oxd_login_callback
         scopes = openid,profile,user_name,permission

-1. Logout from ClusterManager app.
+1. Log out from the ClusterManager app.

-1. Login to ClusterManager app, click `Login with Gluu Server` link.
+1. Log in to the ClusterManager app, click `Login with Gluu Server` link.
 Follow the instructions displayed on your browser to finish the authorization process.

 ### Troubleshooting